 Thomas Jefferson's - 3rd President: Father of the Declaration of Independence

-From 1801-1809, Thomas Jefferson, our third President, was one of our founding fathers and served two terms helping found our country.
-Before coming president, he served as Secretary of State for George Washington and became John Adam's Vice-President.
-Despite his highly successful political career, he wanted to be remembered most for his other accomplishments, which he had engraved on his tomb, "author of the Declaration of American Independence, of the Statute of Virginia for religious freedom, and Father of the University of Virginia," which he had written on his tomb and he asked that not a word more be written.
+From 1801-1809, Thomas Jefferson, our third President, was one of our founding fathers and served two terms.
+Under George Washington he was the Secretary of State; then served as Vice-President to John Adams.
+Jefferson was proud of his accomplishments, and wanted to be remembered most for being the "author of the Declaration of American Independence, of the Statute of Virginia for religious freedom, and Father of the University of Virginia," which he had written on his tomb and he asked that not a word more be written.
 He was very adamant that no one embellished beyond these successes.

 Thomas Jefferson Family History

 Thomas Jefferson was born April 13, 1743 in Albemarle County, Virginia to Peter and Jane Randolph Jefferson.
 Jefferson came from one of the first families of Virginia through his mother's side.
 His father was a very prominent landowner, although not necessarily wealthy.
 Jefferson inherited some of his father's land, where he built a mansion that he and his wife moved into when they married on January 1, 1772.
 Together they had six children, but only two survived into adulthood: Martha Washington Jefferson as well as Mary Jefferson.
 The other four died within the first three years of life.
 This was common back then, because of the lack of health care, which we have today.

 Painting of Thomas Jefferson